 Auden famously turned against this stanzas final line, omitting it when the poem was reprinted in Collected Poems (1945).
 He later wrote that he loathed the poem, resolving to exclude it from further collections, refusing to grant permission that it be reprinted, and calling the poem “trash which he is ashamed to have written.”
 He eventually allowed the poem to be included in a collection, but only after altering the line to read: “We must love one another and die.”

 Clearly the original sentiment—we must love one another or die—suggests that love could save us from war, or even conquer death.
 The revised version—we must love one another and die—expresses an existential sentiment.
-We can love, but it makes no real difference.
+We can love, but it makes no real difference, for we all die.
 Life is ultimately tragedy.

 I am not sure why Auden turned against the line so vehemently and publicly.
 Maybe he was embarrassed by its emotional earnestness or ashamed of such a public display of sentiment.
 Yet the line as originally written is at least partly true—unless we become more altruistic, we will destroy ourselves.
 But can we go further and say that love conquers death?
 Here we have no answers, we only have hope.